databyjp/wv_demo_uploader/README.md

   - `WikiChunk` collection
 - WineReviews (50 wine reviews)
   - `WineReview` collection
 - WineReviewsMT (50 wine reviews)
   - `WineReviewMT` collection, tenants `tenantA` and `tenantB`
 - JeopardyQuestions1k (1,000 Jeopardy questions & answers, vectorized with OpenAI `text-embedding-ada-002`)
   - `JeopardyQuestion` and `JeopardyCategory` collections
 - JeopardyQuestions10k (10,000 Jeopardy questions & answers, vectorized with OpenAI `text-embedding-ada-002`)
   - `JeopardyQuestion` and `JeopardyCategory` collections

 ## Available classes - V3 collection

+These are available with a `V3` suffix, and are compatible with the Weaviate Python client `v3.x`.

 #### Not including vectors
 - WikiArticles (A handful of Wikipedia summaries)